 In our example, we have a simple form that allows the user to post a message that will be sent to all of the connected sockets.

-If you start your server with node server and open your index.html file, you should see the form in the index page.
+If you start your server with node server and open your index.html file by going to http://5000/index.html in your browser, you should see the form in the index page.

 Insert Image B04893_01_05.png